• Home

 Nursery Practitioner Level 2

 Role Overview: Join Our Team at Busy Bees - Leading Nursery Group in the UK As an Early Years Educator, you will play a leading role in fostering the intellectual, social, and emotional development of children at Busy Bees.
 Join a company that values high-quality education and provides ample growth opportunities.
 About Us Busy Bees is the UK's leading nursery group, with nearly 400 nurseries across the UK and more overseas.
 We are dedicated to giving every child the best start in life and are proud to have won awards for our workplace culture.
 At Busy Bees, we ensure that every member of our team feels heard, valued, and nurtured.
 Why Work at Busy Bees?
 We offer a supportive environment that empowers you to create engaging, educational spaces where children can thrive.
 As part of our team, you'll be introduced to our unique Bee Curious curriculum, designed to foster curiosity and confidence in young learners.
 Our Charitable Commitment Through our partnership with BBC Children in Need, we offer fantastic opportunities for community involvement and fundraising to support children's lives.
-About our Nursery Busy Bees Portsmouth, rated Good by Ofsted, accommodates 106 children and features a friendly team that adopts a family-oriented approach to childcare.
-Our nursery is conveniently located with bus stops very close to the center, ensuring easy access for families.
-We also provide free parking for staff, creating a welcoming and accessible environment for parents and caregivers during drop-offs and collections.
+About our Nursery Busy Bees Chichester, rated Good by Ofsted, has a capacity of 92 children and features a one-level building where each room has its own garden.
+Our longstanding staff team is fully first aid trained, ensuring a safe environment for all children.
+We offer the option of early drop-off at 7 AM and have an experienced preschool teacher on staff.
+Our nursery engages in weekly visits to a local care home and enjoys local walks and outings whenever possible.
+Conveniently located within walking distance of Chichester University and St. Richard's Hospital, we also have a bus stop outside that provides easy access to Chichester city center, with excellent transport links to London, Portsmouth, Southampton, and Brighton.
+Additionally, we offer free parking for staff, creating a supportive and accessible environment for everyone.
 Busy Bees Benefits Competitive salary Ongoing professional development and career progression Our 'Hive' benefits and wellbeing hub, with discounts across a huge range of retailers Up to 28 days holiday per year (including bank holidays) Your birthday off - it's our gift to you!
 25% childcare discount Enhanced family leave and return to work bonus Menopause support through Peppy Financial support through Salary Finance Employee Assistance Programme and Mental Health First Aiders Cycle to Work scheme Easy access to your workplace pension through Cushon Discounted Private Medical Insurance (PMI) But wait, there's more!
 You'll also enjoy access to our Benefits and Wellbeing platform, Hive - offering huge array huge of retail discounts helping your money to go further, along with a Wellbeing Hub featuring resources to support your physical and mental health.
 A Celebrating You section showcasing the ways we recognise and reward our valued team members.
 Plus, a dedicated Grow with Us area sharing the exciting development opportunities and training designed to support you to thrive and grow at Busy Bees.
 Role Responsibilities: Key Responsibilities Assist in planning and delivering educational activities that promote children's development.
 Create a safe, stimulating, and inclusive learning environment.
 Take on the role of Key Person, fostering b partnerships with children and their families.
 Track and report on children's progress through observations and assessments.
 Required Qualifications: What We're Looking For: Level 2 qualification in early years education/childcare.
 Experience working with children under 5.
 Empathy and understanding - each child is unique.
 Strong communication and organisational skills.
 You may have previous experience working with children, ideally as an Early Years Educator, Nursery Practitioner, Nursery Assistant or Nursery Nurse.
 Start your rewarding career in early childhood education today-apply now!

 Full time